 Continuing on we are surprised to learn hands pick every single grape that goes into an Elena Walch wine bottle.
 I am ready to volunteer.
 Anna also informs us the vineyards flourish without applying any herbicides.

 Elena was among the first in Alto Adige to make sustainability a hallmark of her wines.
-This meant producing wine in harmony with nature and reducing quantity to place supreme importance on uncompromising quality.
+This meant producing wine in harmony with nature and reducing the quantity to place supreme importance on uncompromising quality.

 Taking such a position was initially met with resistance by wine producers firmly rooted in tradition, but the value of preserving vineyards for future generations has become a celebrated standard in Alto Adige thanks to pioneers like Elena.
 Nearly every facet of her wine production considers the environmental impact — from practicing sustainable cultivation to solar powering the estate to using corks from forests certified by the Forest Stewardship Council.